Robert Redford: Political activism

 As an avid environmentalist, Redford was a trustee of the Natural Resources Defense Council.
 He also served as vice president for The Way of the Rain, a group that raises awareness about environmental issues through artistic performances, for which Sibylle Szaggars Redford is founder and president.
 He endorsed Democratic president Barack Obama for re-election in 2012.
-Redford was the first quote on the back cover of Donald Trump's book Crippled America (2015), saying of Trump's candidacy, "I'm glad he's in there, being the way he is and saying what he says and the ways he says it, I think shakes things up and I think that is very needed."
+Redford was quoted on the back cover of Donald Trump's book Crippled America (2015), saying of Trump's candidacy, "I'm glad he's in there, being the way he is and saying what he says and the ways he says it, I think shakes things up and I think that is very needed."
 A representative later clarified that Redford's statement, taken from a longer conversation with Larry King, was not intended to endorse Trump for president.

 In 2019, Redford penned an op-ed in which he referred to Trump's administration as a "monarchy in disguise" and stated "[i]t's time for Trump to go".
 Redford later co-authored another op-ed in which he criticized Trump's handling of the COVID-19 pandemic while also citing the collective public response to the pandemic as a model for how to respond to climate change.
 He criticized the decision to withdraw from the Paris Agreement.
 In July 2020, Redford penned an op-ed in which he stated that President Trump lacks a "moral compass".
 In the same piece, he announced that he would be supporting Joe Biden in the 2020 presidential election.

 Redford was opposed to the TransCanada Corporation's Keystone Pipeline.
-In 2013, he was identified by its CEO, Russ Girling, for leading the anti-pipeline protest movement.
-In April 2014, Redford, a Pitzer College Trustee and Pitzer College President Laura Skandera Trombley announced that the college would divest fossil fuel stocks from its endowment; at the time, it was the higher-education institution with the largest endowment in the U.S. to make this commitment.
-The press conference was held at the LA Press Club.
+In 2013, he was identified by its CEO Russ Girling as leading the anti-pipeline protest movement.
+In April 2014, Redford, a Pitzer College Trustee, and Pitzer College President Laura Skandera Trombley announced that the college would divest fossil fuel stocks from its endowment; at the time, it was the higher-education institution with the largest endowment in the U.S. to make this commitment.
 In November 2012, Pitzer launched the Robert Redford Conservancy for Southern California Sustainability at Pitzer College.